jaihysc/cc/doc/asmgen.md

 The goal of register preferences is to improve assembly quality by choosing optimal registers such that the register benefits the current variable with better generated assembly, while also avoiding disadvantaging others by worsening their generated assembly.
 For example `idiv` prefers others not use `eax` and `edx` as it is needed for the instruction, otherwise it needs to save and restore those registers which leads to extra operations.

-To quantify preferences, there are two sources of register preference scores, variables and statements.
-Each preference score has a score for each register, positive scores means the register is preferred, and a negative score means the register is avoided.
+To quantify preferences, each variable holds preference scores for each register, positive scores means the register is preferred, and a negative score means the register is avoided.
 On the `idiv` example, the statement has a negative register preference score on eax and edx.

 Certain instructions prefer using the same register as another instruction, for example `z = a - b - c` translates to IL: